-The area's rural nature and slow economic growth have kept the cost of living well below other areas of the country.
+The Region's rural nature and slow economic growth have kept the cost of living well below other areas of the country, although demand for water-oriented property has increased values and prices in the coastal counties.
 In many communities the cost of housing is remarkably affordable.